 Conditions: Development of the site under the Commerce future land use designation shall be subject to the following:

-- 1. A maximum of 1,068 net daily trips, 275 net AM peak hour trips, and 165 net PM peak hour trips. - 2.
-The proposed future land use amendment and the proposed rezoning shall be considered for adoption by the Board of County Commissioners at the same public hearing.
+1. The proposed future land use amendment and the proposed rezoning shall be considered for adoption by the Board of County Commissioners at the same public hearing.